 It's a perfect start to set the tone for your walking tour through the mushroom houses built by local architect Earl A. Young.

-We joined a tour and thoroughly enjoyed learning about the history of the houses.
+We thoroughly enjoyed learning about the history of the mushroom houses of Charlevoix and the works of Earl Young.

 We had to make sure not to disrupt their everyday lives, so it was important to stay off the property and simply enjoy the view from the road.